Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Computer (PC & Mac)

 Accessing a foreign Disney+ catalog from your computer is one of the simplest methods.
-Differently to platforms like Prime Video, Disney+ doesn’t show content based on your billing country, but rather on your IP location.
+Unlike platforms like Prime Video, Disney+ shows you content based on your IP location, rather than your billing country.

-Importantly, log into Disney+ before connecting to a VPN server.
-The platform’s VPN blocks are very aggressive during the sign-in phase; using a residential connection to log in makes it much easier avoid Error 83.
+One important tip: log into Disney+ before connecting to a VPN server.
+Its VPN checks are most aggressive during sign-in, so logging in on your normal residential connection makes it much easier to avoid Error 83.

 Instructions: How to Use a VPN with Disney+ on PC/Mac